 Gardner's Basin has re-opened since our last visit, although we can't tell what "improvements" were made -- they appear to be the same dilapidated docks, gates, and ramps -- the dock-and-dine policy is still in force.
 So we landed there and walked over to the Back Bay Ale House, an old favorite of ours, for dinner and excellent local drafts; the lobster and shrimp roll was particularly good.
 While the rest of the northeast is in the grip of a heat wave, it was pleasant enough to sit on the patio; in fact it was a downright chilly 60° when we left Cape May.

 Faded sign at Gardners Basin.
-The wait staff gives you the gate code.
+The wait staff gives you the gate code. |

 We had figured to be pinned down in Atlantic City for a few days, but we decked the tender when we got back from dinner, "just in case."
 When Louise got up in the morning to check the weather, she judged it to be just within limits, and she roused me for an early start.
 We weighed anchor on the ebb at 7:10 and had decent conditions for the first half of the trip.
 Seas started building in the latter part of the day, but we nevertheless bypassed bailout options at Manasquan and Shark River inlets to make it all the way to Sandy Hook.

 One of the things I did while we were under way offshore was to work on planning routes, fuel requirements and stops, including the tide and current timing for the portion of the trip up to Troy, New York.
-I also worked on planning errands that we need to get done before crossing the border, which includes groceries, ten gallons of motor oil for changes on the main and gen now due, an eye doctor appointment, and the upcoming renewal for my Merchant Mariner Credential.
+I also worked on planning errands that we need to get done before reaching the Great Lakes, which includes groceries, ten gallons of motor oil for changes on the main and gen now due, an eye doctor appointment, and the upcoming renewal for my Merchant Mariner Credential.
 There are not a lot of places between NYC and Oswego with access to services; I finally determined we'd have to run most of our errands in Amsterdam, New York.

-This sign on the lock a short walk from where we are docked gives the stats.
+This sign on the lock a short walk from where we are docked gives the stats. |

 We had dinner in the pilothouse just before making our inbound turn into the Sandy Hook Channel.
 Rounding the hook, the air temperature went from 70° on the Atlantic side to 80° on the Raritan Bay side, and the water temperature likewise jumped from 67° to 74°.
 We had the anchor down in a familiar spot just west of Sandy Hook Light (map) by 6:15.
 There's a bit of rocking here from the wakes of the high speed ferries, which pass about a half mile away, but they tail off and stop for the night.